sdsc-hpc-training-org/expanse-101/README.md

 http://www.sdsc.edu/support/user_guides/expanse.html

 ### Basic Skills
-You must be familiar with running basic Unix commands, connecting to Expanse via SSH, and other basic skills.
+You should be familiar with running basic Unix commands, connecting to Expanse via SSH, and other basic skills.
 See: https://github.com/sdsc-hpc-training/basic_skills